The Myriad Lives Of People And Water

 Credits

-Jacob Baynham is a National Magazine Award-winning writer and a former T. Anthony Pollner distinguished professor at the University of Montana School of Journalism.
+Jacob Baynham is a National Magazine Award-winning writer and a former T. Anthony Pollner Distinguished Professor at the University of Montana School of Journalism.

 All photographs by Lauren Grabelle, an award-winning photographer based in Bigfork, Montana.